hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

     Compile and test your modified program.

     Can you tell why are we using the the thread block indices in this manner?
+    Pay attention to how the memory is accessed.

     Hint: Allocate `threads.y * threads.x * sizeof(double)` bytes of shared
     memory: